LYX0501/CheckManual/FoundationPose_Server/README.md

 sudo apt install -y libegl1 libglu1-mesa libgl1-mesa-glx
 ```

-## Foundationpose weights
+## Download FoundationPose weights

-Download all network weights from here and put them under the folder weights/.
-For the refiner, you will need 2023-10-28-18-33-37.
-For scorer, you will need 2024-01-11-20-02-45
+Download all network weights from [here](https://drive.google.com/drive/folders/1DFezOAD0oD1BblsXVxqDsl8fj0qzB82i?usp=sharing) and put them under the folder `weights/`.
+For the refiner, you will need `2023-10-28-18-33-37`.
+For scorer, you will need `2024-01-11-20-02-45`.

+## Run the FoundationPose
+pip install flask
+python foundationpose_flask.py